PeidiFanLenzlaw/DR-ResNet/README.md

 # DR-ResNet: Dynamic Routing Residual Network

-This repository contains the implementation of **DR-ResNet** (Dynamic Routing Residual Network), a lightweight deep learning model for metabolic state classification based on physiological sensor data.
+This repository contains the implementation of **DR-ResNet** (Dynamic Routing Residual Network), a lightweight deep learning model for metabolic state classification based on sensor data.